kieksme/thinkport.digital/src/data/post/practical-tips-and-tricks-on-how-to-use-typography-in-ui-design.md

 ---
-title: "Practical Tips and Tricks on How to Use Typography in UI Design"
+title: 'Practical Tips and Tricks on How to Use Typography in UI Design'
 publishDate: 2018-12-14T00:00:00.000Z
-categories:
-  + "big-data"
+categories: + "big-data"
   + "aws-cloud"
-coverImage: "practical-1.png"
+coverImage: 'practical-1.png'
 ---

 ## Typrography in UI Design – cloud frontend